hajonsoft/hajonsoft-eagle/README.md

 Note: Eagle will use data.json from its root, WORKFLOWNAME values (login, main, create-group, create-mutamer)

-# Debug mode
+# Verbose mode

-node . verbose-url=
+node . verbose

-use without any parameters to enable pre-emptive listen to the DOM to log process
+Enable extraction of DOM elements every few seconds to a log file as they appear

 node . verbose-url="https://www.etawaf.com/tawaf43/index.html?locale=en"

+Extrct DOM elements for one page only and only one time no intervals

 # Puppeteer